syncfusion-content/winui-docs/winui/Chart/FastChart/Fast-BitmapSeries.md

 ## FastLineBitmap Chart

-[`FastLineBitmapSeries`]() displays a series of line segments rendered using WritableBitmap.
-The advantage of FastLineBitmapSeries is, its renders a million data point in a fraction of seconds.
+[`FastLineBitmapSeries`]() displays a series of line segments, rendered using WritableBitmap.
+The advantage of FastLineBitmapSeries is, it renders a million data point in a fraction of seconds.

-The following code example shows how to use the fast line bitmap series:
+The following code example shows how to use the fast line bitmap series.

 {% tabs %}